pascalvanderheiden/ais-async-pattern/README.md

 ### Step 3: In Azure DevOps, create a service connection
 - Login with your account Azure DevOps.
 Go to the Project Settings of the DevOps Project you've created in step 2.
 - Go to Service Connections*.
-- Create a service connection, choose Azure Resource Manager, next.
+- Create a new service connection, choose Azure Resource Manager, next.
-- Select Service Principal Authentication.
-Choose the correct Subscription first, then click the link at the bottom: "use the full version of the service connection dialog.".
+- Select Service Principal (manual).
+- Fill in the Subscription Id, Subscription Name.
-- Enter a name for your Service Principal and copy the appId from step 1 in "Service principal client ID" and the password from step 1 in "Service principal key".
-And Verify the connection.
+- Copy the appId from step 1 in "Service Principal Id" and the password from step 1 in "Service Principal key".
+Give the service connection a name and verify the connection.
-- Tick "Allow all pipelines to use this connection.".
-OK.
+- Tick "Grant access permission to all pipelines.
+Save.

 ### Step 4: In Azure DevOps, update the Variables Group.
 - Go to Pipelines, Library.
 Click on the Variable group "Shared Resources".
 - Tick "Allow access to all pipelines.
-- Update the variables to match your naming conventions needs.
+- Update the values of the variables to match your naming conventions needs.
 I've put in some generic naming, but you need to update the variables.
 Otherwise, the creation of some services will fail, because they've been already used.
-- The variable "KVCOSMOSDBLABEL" and "KVSERVICEBUSLABEL" are used as labels for Key Vault te retrieve the connection string and key for API Connections.
+- The variable "KVCOSMOSDBLABEL" and "KVSERVICEBUSLABEL" are used as labels for Key Vault to retrieve the connection string and key for API Connections.
 Leave that as it is: "aissharedcosmosdb" and "aissharedservicebus"
 - Don't forget to save.

 ### Step 5: In Azure DevOps, update the Build pipeline and Run it.